AtulACleaver/AtulACleaver/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on making my own website 🚄;
+- 👨🏽‍💻 I’m currently working on making my own website and other small fun projects;
-- 🌱 I’m currently learning MERN Stack & Java and Algorithms;
+- 🌱 I’m currently learning Python & Java and Algorithms;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: <a href="mailto:atulcleaver@gmail.com">mail Me</a>.
 - 🤝 Collab with: <code>Eddiehub</code>, #Local Hack day